godotengine/godot-docs/tutorials/plugins/editor/making_main_screen_plugins.rst

 be instanced by ``main_screen_plugin.gd`` script, this one script will also connect each of them to the required signals.

-.. note:: If the ``main_screen_plugin.gd`` instanciates the UI scenes, won't
+.. note:: If the ``main_screen_plugin.gd`` instantiates the UI scenes, won't
           they be brothers nodes then?

 Not necessarily: this script may add all UI scenes as children of the same node of the editor's scene tree - but maybe it won't.
-And the ``main_screen_plugin.gd`` script will *not* be the parent node of any instanciated scene because it is a script, not a node!
-This script will only hold references to instanciated scenes.
+And the ``main_screen_plugin.gd`` script will *not* be the parent node of any instantiated scene because it is a script, not a node!
+This script will only hold references to instantiated scenes.

 Main screen scene